k-kohey/chat-space/README.md

 ### Association
 - has_many :massage
-- has_many :user, through :members
 - has_many :members
+- has_many :user, through: :members